 Fans around the world invest time, money, and emotion into their beloved teams.
 Why?
-Because soccer, or football, is steeped in more than a century of historic matches.
+Because soccer is steeped in more than a century of historic matches.
 Each year, new matches are written into the history books, bragging rights change ownership, and the big matches take on even more meaning.

 Here, we take a look at the most significant matches in the history of soccer.